Someday You'll Return: Plot

-Daniel's daughter Stela has left home and Daniel sets up to track her.
-She ran to the Chřiby forests where Daniel spent some time before but swore to never come back.
-The environment is based on the Cyril and Methodius Trail near Uherské Hradiště, but the area is composed of other samples of places from Moravia, for example: Hradisko of St. Clement, Gorazd's Well, Kozel Rock, Cimburk Castle and Moravian Karst, two places are also from Bohemia: the Cemetery in Hřensko and Pravčická brána.
+The story has been designed to reflect actual locations in the Czech Republic and is steeped in local mythology and traditions.
+Stela ran to the Chřiby forests.
+The environment is based on the Cyril and Methodius Trail near Uherské Hradiště, but the area is composed of other samples of places from Moravia, for example, Hradisko of St. Clement, Gorazd's Well, Kozel Rock, Cimburk Castle and Moravian Karst, two places are also from Bohemia: the Cemetery in Hřensko and Pravčická brána.